CilantroMalik/WatchYourCalendar/README.md

 ## What’s next?
+- beta testing!!

+- app icon

+- app name

--iOS app
+- iOS app

 ## Troubleshooting

--If your complication isn't showing the correct information, try switching watch faces and then switiching back.
+- If your complication isn't showing the correct information, try switching watch faces and then switiching back.
 If that still doesn't work, restarting your watch won't hurt.

--If your notifications are not going off, make sure they aren't getting caught in your focuses/DND.
+- If your notifications are not going off, make sure they aren't getting caught in your focuses/DND.

+- If you find any bugs, be sure to email us at watchyourcalendar@gmail.com !

 ## More Details: